stellar/stellar-protocol/sep-template.md

 To retrieve the IPFS hash, decode memos of type MemoIPFS_Qm from base64, add the multihash metadata and encode in base58.

 ## Motivation
-IPFS provides distributed storage of authenticated data.
+IPFS provides distridatebuted storage of authenticated data.
 This natural repository for documents pertient to a transaction is already used on Stellar, by performing the above data transformations externally.
 This invests trust in the third party performing the transformations, as well as depending upon a third party to point to IPFS as repository of the preimage.
 A labeled memo explicitly associates collateral documents with a transaction.

 ## Specification
 ### Memo